Mice VS Rats: How Are They Different?

 Though they cause the same types of damage, mice and rats cause different amounts of damage.
 Since rats are larger, a single rat will cause more damage than a single mouse, but the level of an infestation is really what dictates how much damage will be done.
 Rats are also more aggressive and more likely to bite, and they are harder to eradicate due to their innate ability to avoid traps.

-Now that you know which rodent has moved into your home or business, it is time to call in the experts.
-Rodents are some of the more dangerous pests to have around and they can be extremely difficult to get rid of.
-As soon as you discover an infestation, give Twin-Boro a call and we’ll send a technician to perform a free inspection.
+Now that you know which rodent has moved into your home or business, it is time to call in the experts and learn how to prevent rats and mice effectively.
+Rodents are some of the more dangerous pests to have around, and they can be extremely difficult to get rid of.
+As soon as you discover an infestation, give Twin-Boro a call, and we’ll send a technician to perform a free inspection.
+Additionally, our experts can provide guidance on preventative measures to keep rats and mice from returning in the future.